Dwelling In/On the Body

 Another aspect of this project resides in my upcoming conference presentation, ” When the Past and Future Collide: Spatiality in The Past Is Red.”
 As a precursor to submitting this writing for publication, the talk will explore the spatiality of intimacy in a world rebuilt on humanity’s refuse.
 Memory, local and global politics, and technology all play a crucial role in how the novel’s main character, Tetley, finds belonging by overcoming the new-world’s rites of social reproduction.
 What becomes most familiar is an object out of a lost history: a ghost-voice of a by-gone technology that Tetley brings back to life through the closeness of her body.
 As Tetley probes the object’s databanks, coming into contact and spatial closeness with this technology from the past, it becomes a space that gives Tetley a new understanding of her coexistence with and relationship to humanity’s hope for the future as a return to lands that no longer exist.

-In the background, this project involves reading pregnancy and abortion through frameworks of how and when the female body comes to be inhabited—in the conflict of the public/private space of the female body as a dwelling space, literally taken up by the fetus, that is at times otherwise preoccupied by its associations with reproductive futures.
+In the background, my project on dwelling involves reading pregnancy and abortion through frameworks of how and when the female body comes to be inhabited—in the conflict of the public/private space of the female body as a dwelling space, literally taken up by the fetus, that is at times otherwise preoccupied by its associations with reproductive futures.
 I explore this in an upcoming invited submission to Atlantis: Critical Studies in Gender, Culture, and Social Justice on generative femininity.
 This article will explore how the perceived-as-female womb-space becomes a locus of generation: a space not only for potential physical reproduction but also the production of notions of femininity and how that plays out as a story of colonization through a torrent of historical narratives about morality.

 As part of my postdoctoral work, I’m guided by the following research question: If the body is the site of improvisation, then what does it mean to dwell in and on the body?
 This work is based in phenomenological studies that extend into the realm of improvisation because of the way the body is the object through which we experience the world.